 Specifies the load address.
 This can be either an address, a symbol name, or an expression that evaluates to an address.
-If none specified, then the default is 0x0.
+If none specified, then the default is 0×0 .

-'''

-data.load.binary "myFile.bin" ; Load image at address 0x0 data.load.binary "../my directory/myFile.bin" ; Load image at address 0x0 data.load.binary "myFile.bin" 0x8000 ; Load image at address 0x8000
+data.load.binary "myFile.bin" ; Load image at address 0x0 data.load.binary "/my directory/myFile.bin" ; Load image at address 0x0 data.load.binary "myFile.bin" 0x8000 ; Load image at address 0x8000

-'''

-2.3.8 data.load.elf
+2.3.8 CMM-style commands: data.load.elf

-Loads an ARM Executable and Linking Format (ELF) file.
-This format is described in the ARM ELF specification and uses the .axf file extension.
+Arm Executable and Linking Format (ELF) file.
+This format is described in the Arm ELF specification and uses the .axf file extension.